What is chronic hepatitis?

 How much protein do I need?

-- 2 to 3 servings a day of Meat and Alternatives such as meat, poultry, fish, eggs, dried beans, tofu, nuts, and seeds.
+- 2 to 3 servings a day of Meat and Alternatives such as lean meat, poultry, fish, eggs, legumes (beans and lentils), tofu, nuts and seeds

-- 2 to 3 servings a day of Milk and Alternatives such as milk, soy beverage, yogurt, and cheese.
-(If you do not eat any of these foods, talk to a dietitian about other foods you can eat).
+- 2 to 3 servings a day of Milk and Alternatives such as milk, fortified soy beverage, and yogurt

 What if I’m losing weight?

-- olive or canola oil (used in cooking, salad dressings, etc.).
+- Olive or canola oil, and non-hydrogenated margarine (used in cooking, salad dressings, dips, or as a spread)

-Limit candy, chips, donuts and sugary drinks like pop, energy drinks and sports drinks.
+Limit candy, chips, donuts, pop, sweetened specialty coffee and tea, energy drinks and sports drinks.
 These foods give you energy but do not give you important nutrients like protein, vitamins and minerals.

 What if I am overweight?